Research Laboratory for Differential Equations and their Applications

 • M. Pituk: A Perron type theorem for functional differential equations, Journal of Mathematical Analysis and Applications 316 (2006), 24-41.

-Publications of the research laboratory (2000-2020)
+Publications of the research laboratory (2000-2023)

-Introduction of the head of laboratory
+Introduction of the founding head of laboratory

-István Győri (MSc, University of Szeged, Hungary, 1968; CSc, Hungarian Academy of Sciences, Budapest, 1976; DSc Hungarian Academy of Sciences, Budapest, 1992) worked at A. Szent-Györgyi Medical University, Szeged from 1968 to 1993, where he was the founder and head of Computer Center (1970-1993).
+István Győri (1943-2022, MSc, University of Szeged, Hungary, 1968; CSc, Hungarian Academy of Sciences, Budapest, 1976; DSc Hungarian Academy of Sciences, Budapest, 1992) worked at A. Szent-Györgyi Medical University, Szeged from 1968 to 1993, where he was the founder and head of Computer Center (1970-1993).
 He was a Visiting Professor at University of Rhode Island (Providence, USA) from 1987 to 1989.
 He is a professor and head of Department of Mathematics and Computing, University of Pannonia (formerly University of Veszprém) from 1993 to 2013, and a professor emeritus from 2013.
 He served as a rector of University of Veszprém 1995-98.
 He received Grünwald Géza Award, János Bolyai Mathematical Society, Hungary, 1978; Neumann János Award, János Neumann Society of Computer Science, Hungary, 1992; “Prof. Hermann Niemmeyer Fernandez” honorary professorship at University of Santiago, Chile, 1994; Széchenyi Research Scholarship, Ministry of Education, Hungary 1997-2000; Bolyai Farkas scientific award from “Arany János Foundation for the Science” (foundation of the Hungarian Academic of Sciences), 2000;Albert Szent-Györgyi Research Award, Ministry of Education, Hungary, 2000; Order of Merit of the Hungarian Republic, Knight's Cross, 2009, Prima Prize, Veszprém County, in science category (2010), Eötvös József-wreath award of the Hungarian Academy of Sciences (2018).
 He is a founding member of Information Science & Technology PhD School, University of Pannonia; Editor-in-chief of „International Journal of Qualitative Theory of Differential Equations and Applications” (India) (2007-2016); Member of the editorial board of „Functional Differential Equations” (Izrael); „Advances in Difference Equatons” (USA); „Journal of Advanced Research in Dynamical and Control Systems” (USA); „Communications in Differential and Difference Equations” (India); „International Journal of Difference Equations and Dynamical Systems” (India); „International Journal of Dynamical Systems and Differential Equations” (India); „Far East Journal of Mathematics” (India); „Pacific-Asian Journal of Mathematics and Mathematical Sciences” (USA); „Mathematical Notes” (Miskolc, Hungary); „Alkalmazott Matematikai Lapok” (Hungary).
 István Győri has published 231 papers including 1 monograph and 151 journal papers, and he has more than 3700 independent references for his work.

 This site uses cookies.
 By continuing to browse the site, you are agreeing to our use of cookies.
 Find out more from cookie.